rayrobdod/string-context-parser-combinator/Base/src/docs/_docs/context-parameters.md

 ## Repeated

-A [[Repeated|com.rayrobdod.stringContextParserCombinator.typelevel.Repeated]] describes how to combine a homogeneous sequence of zero-or-more values.
+A [[Repeated|com.rayrobdod.stringContextParserCombinator.typeclass.Repeated]] describes how to combine a homogeneous sequence of zero-or-more values.

 The fallback given Repeated places the items in a `scala.Seq`.